mrnohr/nintendo-switch-screenshots/README.md

 Either clone this repository or download the latest [release](https://github.com/mrnohr/nintendo-switch-screenshots/releases).
 All you really need is the `screenshots.groovy` file.
 The `twitter4j.properties.example` file is a template that you can use when setting up twitter auth.

+## Groovy

+This runs with Groovy.
+If you need to install Groovy, [click here](http://groovy-lang.org/install.html).

 ## Twitter Account Setup

 I have a dedicated twitter account that I use only for posting screenshots from the Nintendo Switch.
 In my case it is marked as private, and my main twitter account has access.